You never hear anyone talk about ‘The Great Indoors’ – and there’s probably a good reason for that.

 Many museums and gallery spaces now provide programmes just for those with dementia.

-High-profile museums with innovative dementia-friendly programmes include the Liverpool Museum’s House of Memories, Manchester Museum and Whitworth Art Gallery, Royal Albert Memorial Museum and Art Gallery and the Dulwich Picture Gallery.
+High-profile museums with innovative dementia-friendly programmes include the Liverpool Museum’s House of Memories, Bristol Museum’s Creative Cafes, Royal Albert Memorial Museum and Art Gallery and the Dulwich Picture Gallery.
 There are also plenty of smaller organisations doing excellent work across the UK.
 If you have a place in mind you’d like to visit, it’s worth doing some research to find out what sorts of programmes and events it offers.

 Arts4Dementia, meanwhile, develops activities at arts venues to re-energise and inspire people in the early stages of dementia.
 You’ll find a searchable database of fun things to do on their website.